Ladvien/ladvien.github.io/_posts/2017-07-02-sqldf-dates.md

 myZipCode <- "76110"
 {% endhighlight %}

-These variable assignments may seem to be exactly the same, however, the first one creates a variable as a number, however, the second tells the computer, "This is a not a number, it is something else--please don't pretend to understand it.
+These variable assignments may seem to be exactly the same, however, the first one creates a variable as a number, but the second tells the computer, "This is a not a number, it is something else--please don't pretend to understand it.
 I'll tell you exactly what to do with it later."

 ### Numbers
 Number datatypes are easy.
 It's pretty much how a computer tries to look at all data you provide it.
 One important characteristic about numbers, you can have the computer perform math functions on numbers, which you couldn't on strings.